-Andrew Spannaus graduated in Philosophy with a thesis on the idea of Plato's Good from James Madison University in Virginia, USA.
-He has been a journalist and writer on political and economic issues in Italy since 1997, today Managing Director of the Foreign Press Association of Milan.
-His analyzes appear on Aspenia, Swiss Italian Radio and Television, Consortium News, Ants.
-He is regularly interviewed by Rainews24, SkyTg24, Rai Radio 3, Radio Radicale, Il Sussidiario, L'Indro.
+Andrew Spannaus graduated in Philosophy with a thesis on Plato's Idea of the Good from James Madison University in Virginia, USA.
+He has been a journalist and writer on political and economic issues in Italy since 1997, the Chairman of the Foreign Press Association of Milan from 2017u to 2020.
+His commentary on US and international politics appears on Rainews24, Swiss Italian Radio, Aspenia, Consortium News, Formiche, and various other media outlets.
 He is the founder of the Transatlantico.info newsletter, which provides news and analysis of geopolitics and economics to institutions and businesses.
 He is a member of the Scientific Advisory Board of the NATO Defense College Foundation, and an honorary member of the National Federation of Consuls.
-In June 2016 Spannaus published "Why Trump Wins", anticipating the reasons behind Donald Trump's victory in the American presidential election in the fall of the same year.
-His second book is "The Voter Revolt" (July 2017), which analyzes populism in Europe and the prospects for the European Union.
+In June 2016 Spannaus published "Perché vince Trump", anticipating the reasons behind Donald Trump's victory in the American presidential election in the fall of the same year.
+His second book is "La rivolta degli elettori" (July 2017), which analyzes populism in Europe and the prospects for the European Union.
 His English-language book "Original Sins" of May 2019 deals with globalization, populism, and the contradictions facing Europe in the coming years.
-He is a speaker at public and private events at: The Senate of the Republic, the Chamber of Deputies, ISPI, Aspen Institute, Confindustria, Journalism Festival, University of Cambridge, John Cabot University, University of Naples Federico II, NRDC, Confimi Industry, Fiera Milano, Institute for Eastern Studies (Poland).
+In September 2020 he published "L'America post-globale.
+Trump, il coronavirus e il futuro", an assessment of the Trump administration with a view towards the trends that will define US policy in the medium to long-term.
+On American history, he published the essay "Economic Nationalism and the War of 1812", included in the book "War Hawks.
+Gli Stati Uniti e la guerra del 1812" edited by Prof. Marco Sioli.
+He is a public speaker at events organized by public and private institutions in Italy and around Europe.

 The political economy of the United States of America.
 Between protectionism and free trade